TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/SystemExtensions.rst

    t3editor             <https://docs.typo3.org/c/typo3/cms-t3editor/12.4/en-us/>
    workspaces           <https://docs.typo3.org/c/typo3/cms-workspaces/12.4/en-us/>

-Documentation of system extensions in current core version
+Documentation of system extensions in current Core version
 ==========================================================

-The list of extensions developed directly in the core repository changes from time to time: Some extensions are merged into others, some are integrated, others abandoned from core and maintained at a different place.
+The list of extensions developed directly in the Core repository changes from time to time: Some extensions are merged into others, some are integrated, others abandoned from Core and maintained at a different place.

-The list below is kept in sync with the current development version of the core, the table further below lists extensions that were part of the core and extracted at some point in time.
+The list below is kept in sync with the current development version of the Core, the table further below lists extensions that were part of the Core and extracted at some point in time.

 .. container:: row m-0 p-0